 Visitation is an important mission for Second Church.
 Keeping close connections with those who are home-bound or unable to travel to church is a meaningful way that we show people of all ages and abilities that we love and value them.
 If requested, our pastor makes regular visits to folks who are unable to come to us.

 In addition, the Pastor is always willing to make hospital calls.
 Of course, we can not visit if we don’t know, so please let us know if you need a little bit of love from your church family.
 By the way, all visits are confidential in nature.

 RITES OF PASSAGE

 Christian baptism is that ritual by which persons become part of the Universal Church.
 It symbolizes the death of the old self and birth of a new self in Christ.
 It initiates the process of growth in Christ.

 Baptism is a sign of God’s grace.
 Perhaps there may be a new addition to your family whom you celebrate as a gift of God.
 Or perhaps as an adult you would like to get baptized.
 Baptism is a natural response in either case.
 Here are answers to some questions about the sacrament.
-To proceed further, call Rev. Fred at 508-566-4590 to speak with the minister in order to arrange for a baptism.
+To proceed further, call the office @ 978-922-3064.
 Please fill out the baptism form by clicking here and bring to your meeting with the pastor.